Bangladeshi cuisine: What food do they eat in Bangladesh?

 Chingri malai curry/Chingri Macher Malaikari

-This is the first feature of coconut milk in a dish, which is actually quite common in Bangladesh.
 Changri malai curry is the most famous Bangladesh curry dish based on coconut milk, and is revered throughout the region, including India.

 Chingri Malai (or Chingri Macher Malaikari as it is sometimes known), is a delicious creamy, satisfying seafood curry that is prepared by cooking prawns or shrimp in a coconut milk sauce with aromatic spices and served with basmati rice.
+Coconut milk is a very common ingredient in Bangladeshi cuisine, and this Changri Malai curry is a perfect example of that.

 The word Malai suggests the dish was actually brought to the region by Malaysian sailors docking at the Bay of Bengal many years ago, and the use of coconut in curries gives credence to this theory since it is popular in South-East Asian cuisine.